 Does It Matter As Long As The Job Gets Done?

 In short, the answer is yes.
-Poor communication leads to low morale, lost sales and missed goals and that hits your bottom line.
-On the other hand, get communication right and you will rally teams, empower employees and build trust amongst colleagues.
+Poor communication leads to low morale and a lack of motivation.
+These then lead to lost sales and missed goals and that hits your bottom line.
+Maybe the job appears to be getting done but there’s a gulf between “getting the job done” in it’s most basic sense and driving a business forward to really achieve the best it can.
+Get communication right and you will rally teams, empower employees and build trust amongst colleagues.
+And the end result?
+More sales, achieving goals, building a can-do attitude and a culture of innovation.
+That’s the difference good communication makes…

 - Active Listening– hearing and understanding what is being said to you.
 Knowing when to speak and when to listen, ask questions and listen to what is said.
 Employees who feel heard, have a chance to express ideas and give feedback feel more valued, are more actively engaged, leading to higher morale and productivity.
 Keep your focus on the employee and eliminate any distractions.
 If you want to win them over, they need to know they are an essential part of the company structure.